 When our customers want white countertops, we often specify Carrara or Calacatta marble.
 In addition, every manufacturer of solid-surface and quartz-type of countertops offer numerous white options.
 You can even have white concrete if that is your preference.

 White remains a timely motif for any kitchen renovation.
-If you would like to see the many shades that white offers for your new kitchen, please visit our showroom or give us a call at 401-463-1550.
+If you would like to see the many shades that white offers for your new kitchen, please visit our Design Center or give us a call at 401-463-1550.